How To Paint Brake Calipers

 Heat Cures The Paint

-If you're painting calipers in the summertime, you can leave them outside in the sun for a few hours.
+If you're painting calipers on a warm, sunny day, you can leave them outside in the sun for a few hours.